CarmineCella/musil/README.md

 # Moon

-*A tiny interpreter.*
+*A tiny interpreter for music research*

 **Moon** is a tiny and expressive language designed to be small, easy to expand and easy to embed in host applications.

 The core of the language is made of a single [C++ header](src/moon.h) and a [standard library](src/stdlib.moon) written in **Moon**.
 A more or less comprehensive overview of the language can be found [here](examples/reference.moon).
+Version-specific documentation can be found in [docs](docs).

+It has been designed to be small, easy to expand and easy to embed in host applications. **Moon** is a tool for people who cross boundaries —
+for musicians who code, coders who compose, and thinkers who move fluidly between algorithms and aesthetics.

+For an example on how to integrate the language in your application, please check the [command line interpreter](src/moon.cpp).

+# Why the name *Moon*?

+The language is named after a passage in **Finnegans wake**, by James Joyce:

+> *When the moon of mourning is set and gone.*
+> *Over Glinaduna.*
+> *Lonu nula.*
+> *Ourselves, oursouls alone.*
+> *At the site of salvocean.*
+> *And watch would the letter you’re wanting be coming may be.*
+> *And cast ashore.*

 # Building